 What to Look For in a Kayak Fish Finder

-More precisely, the one you choose must comprise everything that could meet your fishing needs, wants and preferences.
+When deciding which finder to buy, the one you choose must comprise everything that could meet your fishing needs, wants and preferences.
 So, here are some of the most crucial features to consider in a kayak fish finder.
 Have a look:

 Size of display and screen resolution